Arizona Online Casinos

 Casino del Sol in the southwest part of Tucson is likely home to more slot machines than any other casino in Arizona.
 Over 1,300 machines call the property home.
 However, Casino del Sol is not merely a slot parlor.
 There are several different varieties of table games onsite, including multiple variations of blackjack, Three Card Poker, High Card Flush, Pai Gow Poker, and Ultimate Texas Hold’em.
 In addition, you can try your luck in the casino’s 13-table poker room or its 600-seat bingo hall.

-Casino del Sol is also a full-service resort with a 151-room hotel called Estrella, numerous restaurants, in-room dining service, a spa, an entertainment venue, and a resort-style pool.
-In addition, the property is also home to the Sewailo Golf Club.
+Casino del Sol is also a full-service resort featuring a 151-room hotel, Estrella, as well as numerous restaurants, in-room dining service, a spa, an entertainment venue, and a resort-style pool.
+Additionally, the property is home to the Sewailo Golf Club.
 Casino del Sol, its sister property Casino of the Sun, Sewailo Golf Club, and Estrella are all owned and operated by the Pascua Yaqui Tribe.

 Talking Stick Resort – Scottsdale

-Talking Stick Resort is a large and quite well-appointed casino location in Scottsdale, a Phoenix suburb northeast of town.
+Talking Stick Resort is a large and well-appointed casino location in Scottsdale, a Phoenix suburb northeast of the city.
 The casino space is gigantic — there is more than 240,000 square feet of room dedicated to the resort’s various games of chance.
-Along with its 800 slot machines, Talking Stick features several table games that spread games like blackjack, Let It Ride, Three Card Poker, Pai Gow Poker, Casino War, and High Card Flush.
-Players can also take part in keno drawings that run from 8:30 a.m. to nearly midnight.
+Along with its 800 slot machines, Talking Stick features several table games, including spread games such as blackjack, Let It Ride, Three Card Poker, Pai Gow Poker, Casino War, and High Card Flush.
+Players can also participate in keno drawings, which run from 8:30 a.m. to nearly midnight.
 Finally, the casino resort is also home to the Arena Poker Room, a 47-table space that is the largest poker room in the entire state of Arizona.

 Like Casino del Sol, Talking Stick is home to a hotel and several restaurants and bars.
 Talking Stick is also home to an oasis pool, a fitness center, a spa, and an 18-hole golf course.
 Finally, between the Showroom and the Salt River Ballroom, there is seating for more than 2,200 people to see some of the biggest musical acts, comedians, and shows.